firebolt-db/godocs/docs/Guides/managing-your-organization/managing-logins.md

 2. Search for the relevant login using the top search filters, or by scrolling through the list of logins.
 Hover over the right-most column to make the login menu appear, then choose **Edit login details**.
 Edit the desired fields and choose **Save**.

+{: .note}
+Login name can not be changed for logins that were provisioned via SSO.

 <img src="../../assets/images/editlogin.png" alt="Edit login" width="500"/>

 ## Deleting an existing login